PhonWork/phonwork/README.md

 ## Editing and building the site

+See the [Phonwork Manual](manual_for_exercises_javascript.md) for details on how to create or modify exercises in this framework.

 Templates for the site pages are in the `_templates` directory.
 Templates with filenames beginning with an alphabetic character are rendered as content pages that use the overall layout determined by `_base_page.html`.
 Other